alt-magick/AI-Meditation-/README.md

 Philosophical Parallel:

-The lived body, direct perception
+The body, and direct perception

 Experience is the immediate field of sensation.
 It includes physical sensation, emotional tone, energy, proprioception, and intuitive bodily cues.
 Thoughts interpret these sensations, creating overlap with Ego.